Hornbill-Docs/esp-config/esp-config/integration/webhooks.md

     * **Synchronous Critical**<br>If there is no response a 200 error is returned from the webhook URL and the API call will fail

 ## HTTP Protocol Information
 Your web hook should accept a POST verb with either XML or JSON content as the payload (set by webhook properties).
 For pre-action hooks such as OnCreate, OnUpdate and OnDelete asyncCritical types it is possible to send an error message from your web hook back to the user's screen.
-To do this simply respond with a 403 response code, set the Content-type: header to text/plain and the actual text message you want to return to the users display in the response body, the response body should be returned as UTF-8 encoded bytes if non-ascii content is requited.
+To do this simply respond with a 403 response code, set the Content-type: header to text/plain and the actual text message you want to return to the user's display in the response body, the response body should be returned as UTF-8 encoded bytes if non-ascii content is required.

 ## Testing and Examples
 ### RequestBin Test